 Asbarez began publishing its English section on on May 1, 1970.
 Today, that section, which became a daily publication in January 1993, is the voice of the community and a source of information within the halls of Congress, in libraries around the country and newsrooms of major media outlets.

 In keeping with changing times, Asbarez brought its tradition of accurate reporting and coverage of Armenian issues to the web by going online in 1994 and launching its web component in 1997.
-Over the years, asbarez.com has become one of the more widely visited Armenian websites.
+Over the years, asbarez.com has become one of the more widely visited Armenian websites with a large following online on its social media platforms and the daily Asbarez Post newsletters.